Skip to content

 Aquatic Invasive Species Resources

-PA AIS APP
+PA AIS App

 The “PA AIS” app helps users learn more about commonly found aquatic invasive species and offers tools to accurately identify them in real time.
 Users can also notify state conservation officials of the suspected species, location, and severity of the infestation right from the app.